davidgiven/fluxengine/README.md

   - `fe-writebrother`: writes 240kB Brother word processor disks.

+  - `fe-writeflux`: writes raw flux files.
+This is much less useful than you might think: you can't necessarily copy flux files read from a disk, because errors in the sampling are compounded and the result probably isn't readable.
+It's mainly useful for flux files synthesised by the other `fe-write*` commands.

   - `fe-readibm`: reads 720kB or 1440kB IBM MFM disks.
 Emits a standard filesystem image.